Rural Municipality of Milton No. 292

+The name probably came from Milton, Ontario which in turn was named after the English Poet, John Milton, where the surname Milton means "mill town".

 History

 The RM of Milton No. 292 incorporated as a rural municipality on December 11, 1911.
 It was previously established as the Wirral Improvement District in 1905.

 Geography

 Communities and localities

 The following urban municipalities are surrounded by the RM.